mohdUwaish59/CV-bot/README.md

-# 📋 CV Tracker - Job Application Management System
+# 📋 CV-bot - Job Application Management System

 A modern, responsive web application for tracking job applications, managing CVs, and monitoring your job search progress.
 Built with Next.js, Firebase, and Tailwind CSS.